 Data on uncertainties is not provided explicitly for most emission sources and sinks by the OE.
-Therefore, the authors and the involved expert of Acontec generated first estimates of uncertainties based on uncertainty data from the Swiss NIR (FOEN 2016) and expert estimates.
+Therefore, the authors and the involved expert of Acontec generated first estimates of uncertainties based on uncertainty data from the Swiss NIR (FOEN 2017) and expert estimates.

 All uncertainty figures are to be interpreted as corresponding to half of the 95% confidence interval.
-Distributions are assumed to be symmetric for Approach 1 analysis.
+Distributions are symmetric for Approach 1 analysis as this is crucial.

-For a number of categories individual uncertainties are used based on Liechtenstein's previous NIR (Submission 2016).
+For key categories, individual uncertainties are used based.
+Those are described in the respective sector chapters.
 For the remaining categories, qualitative estimates of uncertainties are applied.
 The terms used are "high", "medium" and "low" data quality.
 To each term, quantitative uncertainties as shown in Table 1-7 are used.
 They are motivated by the comparison of uncertainty analyses of several countries carried out by De Keizer et al. (2007), as presented at the 2nd Internat.
 Workshop on Uncertainty in Greenhouse Gas Inventories (Vienna 27-28 Sep 2007).

 Table 1-7 Semi-quantitative uncertainties (95% level) for categories, for which no explicit uncertainty is known.
-Note that there is no source of NF 3 , for which a semi-quantitative uncertainty values is required.
+Note that there is no source of NF3 in Liechtenstein, therefore no values are given in the table.